arnaudbos/i-rant/content/loom-part-2-blocking.md

 ## First implementation

 I am now going to show you the easiest way I came up with to implement this proxy service.

+You can find the complete source code for this sample [here][chapter-1].

 `getThingy()` is the download endpoint in this example.
 Each client "connecting" to the proxy hits this method: